Everything We Know So Far About The Barcelona And Cambrils Attacks

 The driver of the vehicle managed to flee the scene.
 A manhunt is still underway.

-Police announced this afternoon that one of the five terrorists killed in the later Cambrils attack could have been the van driver.
+Police confirmed that the key suspect - who may have been the van driver- was among five terrorists killed in the later Cambrils attack.

 Spanish police have described the incident as a terror attack.

-Note: UPDATE: The man suspected of driving the van has been named as 22-year-old Moroccan national, Younes Abouyaaqoub, who is thought to be on the run.